Data Service Information

 - Main Suite Port: A “Port” refers to the connection from the VTCRC network to the tenant office suite.

 - NETWORK BASICS

 - PRICING AND ORDERING

 - BILLING AND USAGE

 - TECHNICAL ISSUES

-How is the upgrade beneficial to me and my company/business?
+How is the VTCRC Data Service Network beneficial to me and my company/business?

-The upgrade delivers some of the fastest Internet speeds available today with 1 gigabit links to your office suite.
-This minimizes your file transfer times and greatly enhancing your ability to stream high-bandwidth files.
-The network now provides tenants significantly faster internet access for the same or less cost.
+The VTCRC Data Service Network delivers some of the fastest Internet speeds available today with 1 gigabit links to your office suite.
+This minimizes your file transfer times and allows you to stream high-bandwidth files.
+Our network provides tenants with access to large amounts of bandwidth at affordable rates.

-I would like to know about Internet pricing, tiered plans and what it costs to set up.
+I would like to know about Internet pricing and what it costs to set up.

 - Tier 4: Tenants averaging 10 Mbps * or greater = Customized pricing